What are the Dots on the Side of Vinyl Turntables, is it Decoration?

 Observing the motion of the dots, you can visually see the relative speed of the platter depending on what lines appear to be static.
 A row will appear frozen and stationary while the rest of the dots move.

-The stroboscopic dots have explicitly been engineered as an indicator to show the change in the speed of the record relative to the standard rate.
+The stroboscopic dots are engineered as an indicator to show the change in the speed of the record relative to the standard rpm.
 In simple terms, it’s a way to quickly see how much faster or slower the record is.

 Observing the dots can be a helpful tool when keeping the music consistent and staying within the intended speed of the record, making it simple to see that the rotational speed of the platter is constant.